jpawz/scripts/README.md

 Paste content of the script in developer tools -> console in browser (tested on firefox).

 # materials.py
-Exports ProEngineer/Creo material files (.mtl) to Excell spreadsheet.
+Exports ProEngineer/Creo material files (.mtl) to Excel spreadsheet.
 Find all materials in script directory and subdirectories.

 # catalog_names.py